-The development, manufacture, sale and distribution of the Company's products are subject to comprehensive governmental regulation both within and outside the United States.
-The following sections describe certain, but not all, of the significant regulations that apply to the Company.
+The development, manufacture, sale and distribution of the Company's products are subject to comprehensive governmental regulation both within and outside the U.S. The following sections describe certain, but not all, of the significant regulations that apply to the Company.
 For a description of the risks related to the regulations that the Company is subject to, please refer to Item 1A.
 "Risk Factors" of this Form 10-K.

-The majority of the Company's products are classified as medical devices and are subject to restrictions under domestic and foreign laws, rules, regulations, self-regulatory codes, circulars and orders, including, but not limited to, the United States Food, Drug, and Cosmetic Act (the "FDCA"), Council Directive 93/42/EEC on Medical Devices ("MDD") (1993) in the European Union, which will be updated to the European Union Medical Device Regulation ("MDR") in 2021 (and implementing and local measures adopted thereunder) and similar international laws and regulations.
-The FDCA requires these products, when sold in the United States, to be safe and effective for their intended use and to comply with the regulations administered by the United States Food and Drug Administration ("FDA").
+The majority of the Company's products are classified as medical devices and are subject to restrictions under domestic and foreign laws, rules, regulations, self-regulatory codes, circulars and orders, including, but not limited to, the U.S. Food, Drug, and Cosmetic Act (the "FDCA"), Council Directive 93/42/EEC on Medical Devices ("MDD") (1993) in the European Union ("EU"), which will be updated to the EU Medical Device Regulation ("MDR") in 2021 (and implementing and local measures adopted thereunder) and similar international laws and regulations.
+The FDCA requires these products, when sold in the U.S. Food and Drug Administration ("FDA").
 Certain medical device products are also regulated by comparable agencies in non-U.S. countries in which they are produced or sold.

-Dental and medical devices of the types sold by Dentsply Sirona are generally classified by the FDA into a category that renders them subject to the same controls that apply to all medical devices, including regulations regarding alteration, misbranding, notification, record-keeping and good manufacturing practices.
-In the European Union, Dentsply Sirona's products are subject to the medical device laws of the various member states, which are based on a Directive of the European Commission.
+Dental and medical devices sold by the Company in the U.S. are generally classified by the FDA into a category that renders them subject to the same controls that apply to all medical devices, including regulations regarding alteration, misbranding, notification, record-keeping and good manufacturing practices.
+In the EU, the Company's products are subject to the medical device laws of the various member states, which are based on a Directive of the European Commission.
 Such laws generally regulate the safety of the products in a similar way to the FDA regulations.
-Dentsply Sirona products in Europe bear the CE mark showing that such products comply with European regulations.
-The Company's products that fall in category of Class I as classified by EU Medical Device Directive were mandated to be certified under the new European Union Medical Device Regulation ("MDR").
-These regulations also applied to all medical device manufacturers who market their medical devices in the EU and all such manufacturers had to perform significant upgrades to quality systems and processes including technical documentation and subject them to new certification under MDR in order to continue to sell those products in the European Union ("EU").
-Although all medical device manufacturers were required to certify their Class I products by May 2021, the EU MDR regulations for additional Classes of medical devices is mandated to be fully enforceable by May 2024.
+The Company products in Europe bear the CE mark showing that such products comply with European regulations.
+The Company's products classified by EU MDD were mandated to be certified under the new MDR.
+These regulations also applied to all medical device manufacturers who market their medical devices in the EU and all such manufacturers had to perform significant upgrades to quality systems and processes including technical documentation and subject the me certification under EU MDR in order to continue to sell those products in the EU.
+Although all medical devices is mandated to be fully enforceable by May 2024.
 This also includes completion of certified quality management systems to manufacturers quality management systems.
-Dentsply Sirona remains focused on ensuring that all its products that are considered to be medical device will be fully certified as required by the EU MDR dates and timelines.
+The Company remains focused on ensuring that all its products that are considered to be medical devices will be fully certified as required by the EU MDR dates and timelines.